 Other than a few adjustments and removal of protective stickers, you’ll have this done in less than an hour.
 This just leaves you to set up the desktop console, which is equally as easy.

-I was pleasantly surprised to see the WS-2902B weather station hold up so well against the Vantage Vue, however, expect a little more variability in terms of accuracy.
-But, keep in mind that the WS-2902B retails for approximately half the price of the Vantage Vue.
+I was pleasantly surprised to see this model hold up so well against the Vantage Vue, however, expect a little more variability in terms of accuracy.
+But, keep in mind that the WS-2902C retails for approximately half the price of the Vantage Vue.
 Temperature and humidity readings were ever so slightly off from the Vantage Vue, and winds were reasonably accurate.
 However, its response to barometric pressure readings didn’t seem as precise.
 Rainfall readings also seemed to vary further from our Vantage Vue station and true conditions.

 At this price point, these accuracy variations from the higher-end stations should be expected.
 Don’t think our less than stellar accuracy reviews mean the station isn’t a worthy option—it is one of the most accurate value priced weather stations we’ve tested so far, period.